kappelanderson/react-memory-card/README.md

 For win you need to click all the cards with no repeating.

-# Learned features in this project:
+# Features in this project:

 Life Cycle Methods and Hooks:
 - Creation of the component (componentDidMount)